DigBioLab/ExpoSeq/README.md

 [5] Aric A. Hagberg, Daniel A. Schult and Pieter J. Swart, “Exploring network structure, dynamics, and function using NetworkX”, in Proceedings of the 7th Python in Science Conference (SciPy2008), Gäel Varoquaux, Travis Vaught, and Jarrod Millman (Eds), (Pasadena, CA USA), pp. 11–15, Aug 2008

+## Collaboration and Contact

+Please feel encouraged to discuss on our discussions page on the repository.
+Further you can contact [Nils Hofmann](nilhof01@gmail.com) if you have any questions or requests for future implementations.